dbt-labs/dbt-audit-helper/README.md

 ```

 ## compare_which_columns_differ ([source](macros/compare_which_columns_differ.sql))
-This macro generates SQL that can be used to detect which common columns between two relations
-contain any value level changes.
+This macro generates SQL that can be used to detect which common columns between two relations contain any value level changes.
 It does not return the magnitude of the change, only whether or not a difference has occurred.

 This can be useful when comparing two versions of a model between development and production environments.

+### Usage:

 ```sql